 Wildfires can spread rapidly and behave unpredictably.
-Rocky Mountain Power will sometimes de-energize power lines when there is an active wildfire threatening the lines.
+Rocky Mountain Power will sometimes deenergize power lines when there is an active wildfire threatening the lines, as described in Appendix B - Encroachment policy.
 For example, fire suppression authorities may request de-energization of lines to protect firefighters working in the area; most often, Rocky Mountain Power always accommodates those requests.
 Additionally, Rocky Mountain Power may initiate a de-energization after receiving information about an advancing wildfire, to reduce the risk of energized electrical equipment contributing to fire spread or endangering fire suppression personnel.
-Consistent with an established procedure for this scenario, Rocky Mountain Power will de-energize power lines when a wildfire is within defined distance of the lines, with a sufficient buffer to guard against the potential spread, as described in the Appendix C. To help evaluate a fire's location and probable spread, Rocky Mountain Power uses the fire modelling software and other situational awareness tools described in Section 5.
+Consistent with an established procedure for this scenario, Rocky Mountain Power will de-energize power lines when a wildfire is within defined distance of the lines, with a sufficient buffer to guard against the potential spread.
+To help evaluate a fire's location and probable spread, Rocky Mountain Power uses the fire modelling software and other situational awareness tools described in Section 5.